hughpyle/ASR33/README.md

 An eighth data bit can be used for [parity](https://en.wikipedia.org/wiki/Parity_bit), depending on the exact model of Teletype keyboard.
 The tape punch and reader can use all 8 bits.

 [![ASCII printed by teletype](pix/ascii_print_x500.jpg)](pix/ascii_print.jpg) [![ASCII documentation](pix/ascii_table_x500.jpg)](pix/ascii_table.jpg)

+Pretty typewheel, and comprehensive man pages (in the three-ring binder)

 #### Serial Data Mechanism
 The data connection is a serial [current loop](https://en.wikipedia.org/wiki/Digital_current_loop_interface) (two-wire system).
 There are two independent current loops, one for "send" and another for "receive".
 They are quite reliable over moderate distances (up to several kilometers), which is handy if your nearest computer is a long way away.